 Diabetic macular edema can result in vision loss.
 While there are treatments for it, vision loss can be serious and permanent.

 Diabetics are at more risk than non-diabetics to have this type of swelling in the retina after their cataract surgery.
-One of the best things to do to prevent this is controlling your blood sugar and maintaining a low A1c.
+One of the best things to do to prevent this is to control your blood sugar and maintain a low A1c.

 4. Diabetics may benefit from having cataract surgery sooner rather than later